-- 18F-Fluciclovine:
+- 18F-Fluciclovine;

-- 11C Choline:
+- 11C Choline;

 - 68Ga PSMA-11;

 - 18F Piflufolastat (Pylarify);

 - 68Ga Gozetotide (Illuccix and Locametz);

 - 18F Flotufolastat (Posluma); or

 - 2. Restaging/Recurrence:

 - a.
 PSMA PET/CT imaging is appropriate for non-metastatic prostate cancer previously treated with prostatectomy or radiation therapy, and ALL of the following are met:

 - i.
 PSA rises on two (2) consecutive measurements above post-treatment baseline; and

 - ii.
-PSA ≥ 0.5 ng/mL; and
+PSA \geq 0.5 ng/mL; and

 - iii.
-Individual is a candidate for salvage local therapy;
+Individual is a candidate for salvage local therapy; With one of the following radiotracers:

-- 68Ga PSMA-11:
+- 68Ga PSMA-11;

 - 18F Piflufolastat (Pylarify);

 - 68Ga Gozetotide (Illuccix and Locametz);

 - 18F Flotufolastat (Posluma); or

 - b.
 PET/CT imaging is appropriate for non-metastatic prostate cancer previously treated with prostatectomy or radiation therapy, and ALL of the following are met:

 - i.
 PSA rises on two (2) consecutive measurements above post-treatment baseline;

-- ii. $PSA \ge 1 \text{ ng/mL}$;
+- ii.
+PSA ≥ 1 ng/mL;

 - iii.
 Recent CT scan and bone scan are negative for metastatic disease; and